Family, friends mourn 6 victims of California mass shooting

 By The Associated Press

 SACRAMENTO, Calif.
 (AP) — A father of four.
 A best friend with a positive personality.
 A vivacious partygoer.
-The six people who were killed during a mass shooting in California’s capital city were remembered by their friends and family on Monday as few details were released about the weekend violence.
+The six people who were killed during a mass shooting in California’s capital city were remembered by their friends and family Monday as police worked to piece together what happened.

-Dozens of rapid-fire gunshots rang out early Sunday in the crowded streets of California’s capital city, leaving three women and three men dead and 12 people wounded.
+Dozens of rapid-fire gunshots rang out early Sunday in the crowded streets of Sacramento, leaving three women and three men dead and another 12 people wounded.

-Investigators were searching for at least two shooters who were responsible for the violence on the outskirts of Sacramento’s main entertainment district that occurred as bars and nightclubs were closing.
+Investigators were searching for at least two shooters who were responsible for the violence on the outskirts of the city’s main entertainment district that occurred as bars and nightclubs were closing.
 On Monday morning, small memorials with candles, balloons and flowers had been placed near the crime scene.

-Few details have been made public as police seek to piece together the incident and implore witnesses to come forward with tips and videos.
+Few details have been made public as investigators comb through evidence gathered from what Police Chief Kathy Lester called a complex crime scene.
+Witnesses have submitted more than 100 videos and photos taken during and shortly after the shooting.

 The Sacramento County coroner released the identities of the six people killed.
 They were Johntaya Alexander, 21; Melinda Davis, 57; Yamile Martinez-Andrade, 21; Sergio Harris, 38; Joshua Hoye-Lucchesi, 32; and De’vazia Turner, 29.